 You may also send your TOEFL score report directly to UCLA School of Law by listing UCLA's school code, 4837

 International applicants whose native language is English, or who have earned a law degree from an institution at which the primary language of instruction is English, are not required to submit a TOEFL score.
 Domestic applicants are also exempt from the TOEFL requirement.

 Receiving Your Admission Result

 The Graduate Studies Committee will begin reviewing an application after all of its corresponding supporting documentation has been received.
-Admission results will be announced on a rolling basis from January through April.
+Admission results will be announced on a rolling basis from January through April 2014.
 (Due to the large volume of applications received, it is difficult to predict when a decision regarding a specific application will be reached.)
-Applicants will receive an email informing them of the Committee's decision as soon as it is made, and an official letter will follow by post.
+Applicants will receive an email from Vic Telesino, Director of Graduate Admissions, informing them of the Committee's decision as soon as it is made, and an official letter will follow by post.